Boutique hotels in Lake District National Park 4 Boutique hotels

 Show prices

 In the heart of the Lake District, this luxury country house hotel offers a 3 AA rosette restaurant, free Wi-Fi and award-winning breakfasts.
-Lake Windermere is only 400 metres away.
-Each spacious, ...
+Lake Windermere is only 1312 feet away. ...

 Inn on the Square